 Following standard data-preprocessing procedure, all records were corrected for the instrument response and converted to ground displacement using the Seismic Analysis Code (SAC).
 Inherent difficulties in the measurement of surface wave amplitude spectra result from multipathing and scattering of short-period surface waves crossing strong lateral inhomogeneities in the crust.
-To overcome these difficulties we apply SWAMTOOL designed at the LANL (Yang et al., 2005), which incorporates dispersion analysis, phase-matched filtering, and additional means to reduce the contamination of surface-wave amplitudes by various noise sources and to estimate the quality and reliability of measurements.
-We have enhanced SWAMTOOL by providing improved options for phase-matched filtering of the surface-wave signals (Levshin et al., 2006).
-As the output, we obtain the raw spectral amplitudes of Rayleigh waves in the period range dictated by the magnitude of the earthquake, the epicentral distance, and the level of the background noise.
-We compare amplitude spectra obtained by SWAMTOOL with independent measurements of the same records by means of the Frequency-Time Analysis (FTAN) (Levshin et al., 1972; Levshin et al., 1989; Ritzwoller and Levshin, 1998).
-The similarity of the results from SWAMTOOL and FTAN as well as numerous repeatability tests (see Figures 4 and 5) confirms the validity of the measurements.
+To overcome these difficulties, we applied SWAMTOOL, which incorporates dispersion analysis, phase-matched filtering, and additional means to reduce the contamination of surface-wave amplitudes by various noise sources and to estimate the quality and reliability of measurements.
+We enhanced SWAMTOOL by providing improved options for phase-matched filtering of the surface-wave signals (Levshin et al., 2006).
+As output, we obtained raw spectral amplitudes of Rayleigh waves in the period range dictated by the magnitude of an earthquake, the epicentral distance, and the level of the background noise.
+We compared amplitude spectra obtained by SWAMTOOL with independent measurements of the same records by means of the Frequency-Time Analysis (FTAN) (Levshin et al., 1972; Levshin et al., 1989; Ritzwoller and Levshin, 1998).
+The similarity of results obtained from SWAMTOOL and FTAN, as well as numerous repeatability tests for clustered events and close inter-station paths, confirms the validity of the measurements.